100% online: complete this degree entirely at your own pace and schedule.

 - Environmental health and safety

-This unique program is offered collaboratively by five partner institutions: UW-Stout, UW-Parkside, UW-River Falls and UW-Superior with administrative and financial support from UW-Extension.
+This unique program is offered collaboratively by five partner institutions: UW-Stout, UW-Green Bay, UW-Oshkosh, UW-Parkside and UW-Superior with administrative and financial support from UW Extended Campus.

 Student Status and Support